luongvv-rtc/CNE430-FinalProject/README.md

 project-build-a-resume
 ## Special Thanks
 Thank you, Christine Sutton, for all the guidance on this project and during the course.
-Thank you, @github/tsabin2023 and @github/AbiyuTamirat2, for your contribution and collaboration for this project.
+Thank you, [Tyler Sabin](https://github.com/tsabin2023) and [Abiyu Tamirat](https://github.com/AbiyuTamirat2), for your contribution and collaboration for this project.